How I make product decisions

 I’d rather learn early than polish the wrong direction.
 Before I open Figma, I clarify assumptions and simplify the core question.

-The reality: When a map feature was struggling with a 4% adoption rate, I didn't jump into Figma to redesign the UI.
-I used a whiteboard to map out the user psychology, edge cases, and the biggest product risks to find out why it was failing before committing to detail
+When a new map feature saw only a 4% click rate, alongside total user confusion from those who actually did click, I avoided jumping straight into Figma to make it look better.
+I used a whiteboard to map out the user psychology, edge cases, and the biggest product risks.
+I needed to diagnose why users were ignoring it and where the flow broke down before committing to any visual details.

 2) Design for the build (No isolated features)